 Paul Graham- How to fud a start-up?
 November 2005 Venture funding works like gears.

 A typical startup goes through several rounds of funding, and at each round you want to take just enough money to reach the speed where you can shift into the next gear.
 Few startups get it quite right.
 Many are underfunded.
 A few are overfunded, which is like trying to start driving in third gear.
 I think it would help founders to understand funding better—not just the mechanics of it, but what investors are thinking.

 Alternatively: Venture Capital Deal Algebra.
 Unnamed.
 There’s this dance that entrepreneurs and venture capitalists do when it comes time to negotiate the economic terms of an investment.

-And it all revolves around valuation.
-The question is what is the fair value of the business?
-This supposedly establishes how much of the company the venture capitalists will own for their investment.
+The fact is that almost all venture capital deals are done as convertible preferred stock investments.
+It’s only in the event that the deal works out that the percentage of the business (the thing that valuation is supposed to determine) matters in terms of how much money we make.
+The 1/3 rule goes as follows: 1/3 of the deals end up going mostly sideways.
 How Many Shares Should a Startup Company Authorize at Incorporat.
 An often overlooked aspect of filing a certificate of formation or articles of incorporation is determining how many shares the new corporation should authorize.

 This decision doesn’t really matter to most businesses (I don’t have a clue how many shares I authorized when I incorporated my law firm), but startup companies aren’t like most businesses.
 Most businesses don’t grant stock options or seek venture capital.
 Thus, the organization and capitalization of your startup is important from the outset.
 How do you calculate Series A price per share? : Startup Company.
 Browse > Home / Series A / How do you calculate Series A price per share?

 Browse > Home / Series A / What is preferred stock and why is it issued to investors?